 Physical access elements of the ADA are most familiar to the general public, including wheelchair ramps, smooth crosswalk transitions, and convenient parking spots.
 However, the law also applies to many overlooked aspects by people without disabilities.

-Concerning website disability compliance, the ADA requires government and businesses to provide accessible reading alternatives for people with disabilities.
+Concerning website disability compliance, ADA legal standards require government and businesses to provide accessible reading alternatives for people with disabilities.
 Necessary online services must be accessible to everyone, just like a physical door.
 The law strives to empower all members of society to participate in our digital and physical spaces.
 Unfortunately, not everyone understands the importance of digital accessibility— especially those who’ve never been denied access because of a disability.

 For decades, people with disabilities faced frequent discrimination regarding employment, housing, schooling, and other social functions.
 Historically, they generally didn’t and couldn’t get equitable treatment.
 So, not surprisingly, disability rights emerged around the same time as the American civil rights movement of the 1960s.
 These efforts continued into the 1970s when activists pressured Congress to encompass civil rights language for people with disabilities.
 As a result, The Rehabilitation Act of 1973 was passed, prohibiting discrimination against individuals with disabilities in the federal sector.